 Flexible Spending Accounts (FSAs)877-292-4040 Customer Service

-Mobile App: Download mobile app “myCYC” and submit as instructed
+Mobile App: Download the Optum Financial mobile app (previously “myCYC”) and

 Phone: (877) 292-4040

 Mail or Fax: Mail or fax the completed form(s) as instructed on the claim form

 ConnectYourCare is now part of Optum Financial.
 The name of the existing mobile app has accordingly changed from myCYC to Optum Financial, which will be visible upon updating the app.

 The CYC online sign-in experience has also been upgraded, and all participants must re-register their account.
 For re-registration assistance, please call (844) 973-3923.